TN 53 (12-24)

 1. No offer to buy

-The individual makes good faith efforts to sell excess nonliquid resources throughout the disposal period (or is prevented from doing so by circumstances beyond his or her control) but receives no offer to buy them.
+The individual makes good faith efforts to sell excess nonliquid resources throughout the disposal period (or is prevented from doing so by circumstances beyond their control) but receives no offer to buy them.

 2. Reliance on an offer that does not result in a sale